MD2Korg/mCerebrum-CHFScheduler/README.md

 Scheduler for the CHF Study at Ohio State University.

 You can find more information about MD2K software on our [software website](https://md2k.org/software) or the MD2K organization on our [MD2K website](https://md2k.org/).
-More information about mPerf can be found on the [mPerf website](http://mperf.md2k.org/).

 ## Contributing
 Please read our [Contributing Guidelines](https://md2k.org/contributing/contributing-guidelines.html) for details on the process for submitting pull requests to us.